-(13) Section 423.5.2.1 Temporary sanitary fixtures.
+(15) Section 423.5.2.1 Temporary sanitary fixtures.
 This section has been added to allow temporary sanitary fixtures, chemical toilets or other means approved by the authority having jurisdiction in community storm shelters and community safe rooms based upon the occupant load.
 This section has been added to read: 423.5.2.1 Temporary sanitary fixtures.
 Temporary sanitary fixtures, chemical toilets or other means approved by the authority having jurisdiction shall be provided in community storm shelters and community safe rooms when an occupant load as calculated per ICC 500®, Section 501.1 is 16 or more but less than 50.

-(14) Section 423.5.2.2 Permanent sanitary fixtures.
+(16) Section 423.5.2.2 Permanent sanitary fixtures.
 This section has been added to require permanent sanitary fixtures and hand-washing facilities within community storm shelters and community safe rooms based upon occupant load.
 This section has been added to read: 423.5.2.2 Permanent sanitary fixtures.
 Permanent toilet and hand-washing facilities shall be located within community storm shelters and community safe rooms with an occupant load of 50 or more based upon the occupant load as calculated in ICC 500®, Section 501.1.
-One toilet facility per 500 occupants, or portions thereof and one hand-washing facility per 1000 occupants, or portions thereof shall be provided based upon the occupant load as calculated by ICC 500® Section 501.1
+One toilet facility per 500 occupants, or portions thereof and one hand-washing facilities provided based upon the occupant load as calculated by ICC 500® Section 501.1

-(15) Section 423.5.2.3 Additional facilities.
+(17) Section 423.5.2.3 Additional facilities.
 This section has been added to provide relief from the requirements for sanitary facilities in community storm shelters and community safe rooms when the number of facilities for the community storm shelter or community safe room as calculated per Section 423.5.2.2 exceeds the number of facilities provided for the normal occupancy of the space.
 This section has been added to read: 423.5.2.3 Additional facilities.
-Where the required number of sanitation facilities for the community safe room, as calculated per Section 423.5.2.2 exceeds the number of facilities provided for the normal occupancy of the space.
-This section has been added to read: 423.5.2.3 Additional facilities.
+Where the required number of sanitation facilities for the community safe room, as calculated per Section 423.5.2.2 exceeds the number of community safe room, as calculated per Section 423.5.2.2 exceeds the number of facilities.
 Where the required number of sanitation facilities for the community storm shelter or community safe room, as calculated per Section 423.5.2.2 exceeds the number of facilities provided for the normal occupancy of the space, the additional facilities shall be permitted to be temporary sanitary fixtures, chemical toilets, or other means as approved by the authority having jurisdiction.

-[Source: Added at 29 Ok Reg 1646, eff 11-1-12, Amended at 32 Ok Reg 2275, eff 11-1-15]
+[Source: Added at 29 Ok Reg 1646, eff 11-1-12, Amended at 32 Ok Reg 2270, eff 11-1-15, Amended at 32 Ok Reg 2107, eff 9-15-17]